Supreme Court won't reinstate NC voter ID law

 Chief Justice John Roberts, Justice Anthony Kennedy and Justice Samuel Alito indicated they would grant the stay in part; Justice Clarence Thomas said he would grant the stay in its entirety.
 It would have taken five justices to grant the stay.

-The state's lead lawyer, Paul Clement, argued in briefs filed with the Supreme Court that the appeals court's decision was "extraordinary" and argued, for example, that the appeals court "prohibited North Carolina from enforcing a voter ID law that is actually more sensitive to disparate impact concerns than those in force in many of its sister states."
+The state's lead lawyer, Paul Clement, said in briefs filed with the Supreme Court that the appeals court's decision was "extraordinary" and argued, for example, that the appeals court "prohibited North Carolina from enforcing a voter ID law that is actually more sensitive to disparate impact concerns than those in force in many of its sister states."

 Citing the approaching date of the election, Clement asked the court only to reinstate three provisions of the law before the next election.
 The law requires voters to present any of eight different forms of identification.
 It reduced early voting from a 17-day period to 10 days and it eliminated the state's "preregistration" practice, which allowed 16-year-olds to preregister even if they would not be eligible to vote in the next election.